ltrgoddard/thesis/temp.markdown

-before the publication of *Purity of Diction*, Tomlinson could regret his supervisor’s initial absorption into the publicity machine of the Movement, whereas for Prynne the issue was always with his failure fully to leave it behind.
-Yet both positions are complicated by a further issue—namely, the uneasy involvement of Prynne and Tomlinson in the very processes of literary promotion and publicity that formed the basis of their antipathy towards the Movement.
+before the publication of *Purity of Diction*, Tomlinson could regret his supervisor’s initial absorption into the publicity machine of the Movement, whereas for Prynne the issue was always with his failure fully to leave it behind.[^80] Yet both positions are complicated by a further issue—namely, the uneasy involvement of Prynne and Tomlinson in the very processes of literary promotion and publicity that formed the basis of their antipathy towards the Movement.
 When ‘The Middlebrow Muse’ was